Arjun-G-Ravi/AI-Notes/04_NLP/08_Transformers.md

 - Better understanding -> better quality

 # The Transformers Architecture
+- Input text is tokenized by methods like Byte Pair Encoding
 - It has an encoder decoder architecture
 - Positional encoding
 - The context of the input is captured using self attention mechanism with QKV system